-Google will require on-campus employees to get vaccinated
+Google becomes first major tech company to mandate vaccines as delta wave climbs

 Tipping point?

-The cracks in America’s patience with vaccine deniers may be beginning to show.
-And Google’s decision Wednesday may mark a tipping point.
-Here’s what’s already happened in the past week:
+Google’s vaccination requirement may, for the moment, be unique within the tech world, but it’s starting to become more prevalent within wider society.
+As a whole, Americans may be losing patience with vaccine deniers.

+A spate of evidence to that effect emerged just this week.
 California governor Gavin Newsom said Monday his state will soon require state employees and all healthcare workers to provide proof of vaccination, or submit to being tested for the virus once a week.

-On the same day, a group of more than 500 San Francisco bars said they will require bar-goers and diners to prove vaccination or provide a negative Covid test result before entering a member establishment.

-The state of New York says it will make vaccination or regular Covid testing mandatory for all state employees.
-And all patient-facing frontline health care workers in state-run hospitals will have to be vaccinated.
+On the same day, a group of more than 500 San Francisco bars said they will require bar-goers and diners to prove vaccination or provide a negative COVID test result before entering a member establishment.
+The state of New York says it will make vaccination or regular COVID testing mandatory for all state employees.
+And all patient-facing front line healthcare workers in state-run hospitals will have to be vaccinated.

+There’s action at the federal level too.
 The Veterans Administration said this week it will require all of its medical employees, including VHA facilities staff, to be vaccinated.

-And President Biden said Tuesday that his administration is considering requiring all federal employees to be vaccinated.
+And President Biden said that his administration may require all federal employees to be vaccinated.
 “That’s under consideration right now,” Biden said at a press briefing Tuesday.

 The Centers for Disease Control and Prevention (CDC) announced Tuesday it’s advising Americans who are fully vaccinated to go back to wearing masks in indoor public places in regions where the coronavirus is spreading rapidly.

-Note: This story has been updated with Google’s response to questions and further context.
+As delta threatens more communities and forces more employers to rethink their back-to-office plans, we may begin to see more tech companies following in Google’s footsteps.